tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

   &(session_key_binder: 3) => bstr .size 32
 }
 ~~~~
-{: #figure-binder-format title="Format of a possible TLS Binder Collection."}
+{: #figure-binder-format title="Format of a possible TLS Attestation Channel Binder."}

 ## Usage

-When a Binder Collection is used to compress data to fit the space afforded
+When a Attestation Channel Binder is used to compress data to fit the space
-by an attestation scheme, the encoded binder must be hashed.
-Since the
+afforded by an attestation scheme, the encoded binder must be hashed.
+Since
-relying party has access to all the data expected in the binder, the binder
+the relying party has access to all the data expected in the binder, the
-itself need not be conveyed.
-How the hashing algorithm is chosen and
+binder itself need not be conveyed.
+How the hashing algorithm is chosen,
-conveyed must be defined per outer protocol.
+used, and conveyed must be defined per outer protocol.
+If the digest size
+does not match the user data size mandated by the attestation scheme, the
+digest is truncated or expanded appropriately.

 The verifier must first hash the encoded token received from the relying
 party and then compare the hashes.
 The challenge value included in the